petrichorist/rps/README.md

-# odin-rps
+# INFO
-A console-based rock-paper-scissors (rps) game written in JavaScript.
+A rock-paper-scissors game written in JavaScript (NOW WITH A FULLY-FLEDGED UI!!).